Any questions? Contact us.

 Arab Spring, Islamist Summer

+With the perspective that gives time, many Westerners who at first supported the Arab revolutions look now in fear the apparent result of this spring: an Islamist summer.
+It worries them so much that many celebrated the coup against Morsi in Egypt -despite being, all in all, a coup.
 All the countries involved in the Arab Spring, from Morocco to Syria, have seen raise their Islamic base.
 In Egypt the Muslim Brotherhood ruled the country until a coup ousted Mursi two weeks ago.
 Islamist militias in Syria such as al-Nusra are gaining influence.
 In Morocco and Tunisia two Islamic parties took power in the last elections.
-Hamas, in turn, governs in the Gaza Strip for some time now.
+Hamas, in turn, governs...

 Sunday, July 07, 2013